wingkwong/react-quiz-component/README.md

 ## Features
 - JSON-based input
 - Quiz landing page showing title, synopsis and number of questions
-- Multiple answers with a single answer
+- Multiple answers with one correct answer
 - Support text and photo answers
 - Continue till answered correctly
 - Show explainations when answered correctly or not
-- Quiz result at the end with the dropdown filtering all questions or only those you answered correctly or incorrectly
+- Quiz result page at the end with the dropdown filtering all questions or only those you answered correctly or incorrectly
+- Support custom result page
+- Return quiz summary at the page
+- Allow Instant feedback

 ## Installing
 ```